Obama's partying guards embarrass U.S. at summit

 U.S. soldiers and contractors participating in U.S.-backed anti-narcotics efforts in Colombia have in the past been involved in sex scandals in rural areas near the bases where they were stationed.

-An official at one of the main summit hotels said the U.S. security personnel were changed after the incident to include more Spanish-speaking women.
-“There are a lot more women than before.
-They speak Spanish and they are very rigorous,” she said.
+An official at one of the main summit hotels said the composition of U.S. security personnel were altered after the incident to include more Spanish-speaking women.

-Additional reporting by Mario Naranjo, Writing by Brian Ellsworth, Editing by Andrew Cawthorne
+Additional reporting by Mario Naranjo and Caren Bohan, Writing by Brian Ellsworth, Editing by Andrew Cawthorne and Todd Eastham